-For the uncovered portion of the pool, we model that recoveries will be received three years following loan default and assume that the recoveries will increase at an accretion rate equal to SOFR plus 1.5% per annum.
-This accretion rate has taken into consideration the weighted average interest margin of the identified portfolio during the transaction term and the floating interest index of the portfolio could be transitioned to SOFR from Libor as Libor ceases to be published after June 2023.
+For the uncovered portion of the pool, we model that recoveries will be received three years following loan and bond defaults and assume that the recoveries will increase at an accretion rate equal to SOFR plus 1.6% per annum.
+This accretion rate has taken into consideration the weighted average interest margin of the identified portfolio during the transaction term.
 For the covered portion of the pool, we assume recoveries will be received one year following loan default.